-The alternator can be found near the front of the engine and are driven by the crankshaft, which converts the vehicle's pistons' up-and-down movement into circular movement.
+The alternator can be found near the front of the engine and is driven by the crankshaft, which converts the vehicle's pistons' up-and-down movement into circular movement.
 Most alternators are bolted to a specific part of a vehicle's engine in order to achieve this.
 The electric current that is generated from the alternator is passed onto the vehicle's battery, providing the energy or voltage needed to run the vehicle's electric systems.

 There are several signs to watch out for that may indicate a failing alternator.
 If you experience any of these signs, you can bring your car to Little Garage in Salt Lake City today.

-Our dashboard lights serve as surefire indicators that something is wrong.
+Your battery light is on - Our dashboard lights serve as surefire indicators that something is wrong.
 If your battery or check engine light turns on while driving, there may be a problem with your vehicle's alternator, its battery, or both.
 If your car does not have a battery light, it will likely have an ALT (alternator) or GEN (generator) light that will turn on when something is wrong.
 If this happens, pay particular attention to your vehicle's electronic components.
 For example, if you are driving in South Salt Lake City, UT at night with your headlights on, and then you decide to turn your radio on but it does not work, this is a strong indicator there is an issue with your alternator.

-One of the most common signs of a failing alternator is dim or flickering headlights.
+Your vehicle’s electronic accessories have slowed down - One of the most common signs of a failing alternator is dim or flickering headlights.
 Similarly, your vehicle’s windows may roll up and down more slowly than usual or your backup camera may have glitches.
 Of course, it is possible that there is something wrong with the accessory itself, but if you are experiencing more than one of these issues simultaneously, there is a high possibility the problem is the alternator.

-If you are experiencing any of the above signs, you may want to check your vehicle's serpentine belt (if you are unsure about this, our technicians at Little Garage can take a look for you).
+Your vehicle’s serpentine belt is loose - If you are experiencing any of the above signs, you may want to check your vehicle's serpentine belt (if you are unsure about this, our technicians at Little Garage can take a look for you).
 Because the serpentine belt helps power the alternator, if this belt is loose, it will affect your alternator's performance.

-Negative sensory cues are a sure indicator something is wrong with your vehicle.
+You hear strange noises coming from your vehicle - Negative sensory cues are a sure indicator something is wrong with your vehicle.
 If you are hearing grinding or whining noises, this could mean one of the parts inside the alternator is worn out or broken.